Thomas Vander Wal

 Thomas Vander Wal is an information architect best known for coining the term "folksonomy".
 He is also known for initiating the term "infocloud".
 His work has primarily dealt with the Web and with information design and structure especially in the context of social technology.

 Personal

 Vander Wal attended high school at Lincoln High School in Stockton (California, USA), then went on to get his BA in communication at Saint Mary's College of California in Moraga.
 He has also attended the Center for Medieval Renaissance Studies at Oxford and holds a MPP from Georgetown University’s Public Policy Institute.

-He currently lives in Bethesda, Maryland with his wife and son.
+He currently lives in Bethesda, Maryland.

 Concepts

 Folksonomy

 Vander Wal is credited with coining the term “folksonomy’ in 2004.
 Folksonomy is sometimes called collaborative tagging, social classification, social indexing, or social tagging.
 It refers to taxonomies created by users applying their own tags to pieces of information (including articles, pictures, and websites).
 The tags aid users in categorizing information for both personal management and sharing with others.
 These user generated taxonomies stand in contrast to professionally created ontologies and taxonomies used for resource discovery and retrieval in more traditional knowledge organization systems.